-The aft bilge pump system consists of two pumps; one automatic and one manual near the transom.
+The aft bilge pump system consists of three pumps; one automatic and one manual pump near the transom.
+There is also one automatic pump in the front of the mechanical space.
 The automatic pumps activate when the water level reaches the automatic sensors.
+There is also an auto/manual pump in the forward bilge.
+It is located under the helm station access hatch.
+The forward pump has a similar sensor switch on the pump itself.